 Shareholders will be able to ask questions of management at the conclusion of the Meeting.

-Should the prevailing advice from the Province of Ontario's authorities require any additional changes to the Meeting, updates will be posted on the Company's website.
+Should the prevailing advice from the Province of Ontario's authorities require any additional changes to the Meeting, updates will be posted on the Company's website and by way of news release.

 NOTICE-AND-ACCESS